Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - *Database* → integrates with relational and NoSQL databases via configurable datasources, used by applications for data persistence.
 - *Security and Authentication* → offers an advanced security subsystem for authentication, authorization, encryption, and auditing.
 It supports authentication via LDAP, Kerberos, SSO, and integration with external identity providers, ensuring secure access that complies with corporate standards.

-The service is sized per node.
-Each node consists of:
-- 4 VCPUs
-- 8 GB of RAM

 The service offers the following advantages:

 - *Reduced time to market* → application lifecycle automation, centralized management, and easy integration with DevOps pipelines reduce development and release times, accelerating response to market needs.